Chipotle officially adds item inspired by viral TikTok trend to menu

 Lee and Frost will also have limited-edition menu items available online that will feature the exact orders that they have given “10s” during their TikTok reviews.

 Lee’s order is called the “Keithadilla” and is a fajita quesadilla with steak.
-It comes with roasted chili-corn salsa, sour cream and Chipotle homey vinaigrette on the side.
+It comes with roasted chili-corn salsa, sour cream, and Chipotle honey vinaigrette on the side.
 Frost’s order is called the “Fajita Quesadilla Hack” and is also a fajita quesadilla with steak.
-Frost’s order comes with roasted chili-corn salsa, tomatillo red-chili salsa and sour cream on the side.
+Frost’s order comes with roasted chili-corn salsa, tomatillo red-chili salsa, and sour cream on the side.

 Additionally, Chipotle will offer the honey vinaigrette dressing as one of the three side options for all quesadillas.
 Fans will be able to add fresh fajita veggies to any quesadilla on the Chipotle app and online, according to a release from the company.